Alienmaco/web-dev-lessons/wk-01/readme.md

 2. Create a commit for your new file.
 Define the command(s) you used to create the commit:

+I used "git status" to see what changes I made.
+Then I used "git add index.html" then "git add readme.md" to stage them for commits.
+Then I used "git commit -m" to commit these changes.

 3. Make a simple webpage using your index.html file.
 Your webpage must include:
 * A paragraph or list (ordered or unordered)
 * A picture